p2docs/p2docs.github.io/page/branch.md

 A call (or [interrupt](irq.html)) suspends skipping until after the corresponding return.
 Nested calls are allowed up to a depth of eight (matching the size of the internal stack).
 Skipping continues after a jump and any remaining skip bits apply whether or not a conditional jump is made.

 Skipping cannot be nested; SKIP ends any active or suspended skip sequence and starts a new one. `SKIP #0` can be used to end skipping earlier than normal.
-SKIP does not work inside interrupt service routines (**TODO CONFIRM**).
+SKIP does not work correctly inside interrupt service routines.

 Note that **AUGS and AUGD are separate instructions**, e.g. `WRLONG ##1234, ##4568` consumes three skip bits.
 A subroutine call consumes only one skip bit for the entire routine.